Yes, group A strep infection can occur without a sore throat, although classic strep throat usually does cause throat pain and painful swallowing.

 The Role of Antibiotics

-Penicillin remains first-line therapy for confirmed streptococcal infections regardless of symptom profile.
-Amoxicillin is also commonly prescribed due to better taste and dosing convenience in children.
+Penicillin remains first-line therapy for confirmed streptococcal pharyngitis.
+Amoxicillin is also commonly prescribed due to dosing convenience and palatability in children.

 Treating Asymptomatic Carriers: When Is It Necessary?

-Most asymptomatic carriers do not require antibiotics since they rarely develop complications themselves.
-However, treatment becomes necessary if:
+Most asymptomatic carriers do not require antibiotics because they are less likely to develop complications from simple carriage alone.
+However, treatment may be considered if:

 - The carrier belongs to a household with recurrent symptomatic cases.

-- The individual has close contact with high-risk groups like rheumatic fever patients.
+- The individual has close contact with high-risk groups or a history that raises concern for complications.

 - An outbreak occurs in closed communities such as schools or dormitories.